Abdellah-Laassairi/blog/docs/about.md

 # About Me

-I'm Abdellah LAASSAIRI, a passionate software engineer with expertise in various technologies and domains.
+I'm Abdellah LAASSAIRI, a passionate data scientist / machine learning engineer with expertise in various technologies and domains.
 This blog serves as a platform for me to share my knowledge, experiences, and insights with the community.

 ## Skills & Expertise

 - Software Engineering
-- Web Development
+- Applied Mathematics
 - Machine Learning
 - Cloud Computing
 - DevOps